jschhie/Interactive-Image-Classifier/README.md

 # Sample Results
 This program makes use of Scale-Invariant Feature Transform (SIFT) descriptors, as well as their associated images.
-Altogether, the program's initialization requires __about 6 GB__ of data.

-For sake of convenience and clarity, sample results have been provided for both full-frame and region-based queries.
+Sample results have been provided below for both full-frame and region-based queries.

 ## Example I: Full-Frame Query
 > Retrieves top *n* = 5 most similar video frames to selected image.